nlenno1/gym-fit-MS4/README.md

 ### **Acknowledgements**

-I would like to say a big thank you to my CI mentor Akshat, the CI Slack Community and my family and friends who have offered support and encouragement throughout the building of this project and the Code Institue Full Stack Web Development Course.
+I would like to say a big thank you to my CI mentor Akshat, the CI Slack Community and my family and friends who have offered support and encouragement throughout the building of this project and the whole of the Code Institue Full Stack Web Development Course.